If you buy something from a this link, myelectricsparks Media may earn a commission. See our Read More.

 - Now visit the documentation page of Raspberry Pi and click On the “Getting Started MicroPython ” tab.

-Text related to Getting started with MicroPython appears along with a few animated steps on “how to install MicroPython on Raspberry Pi Pico”?
+Text related to Getting Started with MicroPython appears along with a few animated steps on “how to install MicroPython on Raspberry Pi Pico”?

 Note: